gravity-ui/uikit/src/components/Select/README.md

 ### Error

-The state of the `Select` in which you want to indicate incorrect user input.
-To change `Select` appearance, use the `validationState` property with the `"invalid"` value.
-An optional message text can be added via the `errorMessage` property.
-By default, message text is rendered outside the component.
+This `Select` state is for incorrect user input.
+To change the `Select` appearance, use the `validationState` property with the `"invalid"` value.
+Optionally, you can provide an error message through the `errorMessage` property.
+By default, the message text is rendered outside the component.
-This behaviour can be changed with the `errorPlacement` property.
+You can change this with the `errorPlacement` property.

 <!--LANDING_BLOCK
 <ExampleBlock